|Length of Service

 Today, the divisions resulting from the Great Schism include the Antiochian, Carpatho-Russian, Greek, Romanian, Russian, Serbian, and Ukrainian Orthodox Churches which follow the languages and cultures of their founders.
 Although many Orthodox beliefs remain the same, the defining principle of Orthodoxy is the belief that the teachings of Jesus and the twelve apostles represent truth.

 In the Greek Orthodox Church beliefs, death separates the soul from the body.
 The experience takes on the quality of the behavior, character and communion with God.
-Later, with Christ’s coming, final judgement will result and each soul will spend eternity in Heaven or Hell.
+Later, with Christ’s coming, final judgment will result and each soul will spend eternity in Heaven or Hell.

 At the funeral service, guests can greet the family with the phrase, “Memory Eternal” or offer condolences.
 There is usually an open casket, but viewing the body is optional.
 Believers may kiss an icon or a cross that lies on the breast of the deceased, but non-believers are not required to do so.
 Then the priest leads the service and reads from selected texts.
 Non-believers are expected to stand with the congregation and participate.
 At graveside, each guest places a flower on the casket.